 Age of the dog

 A young growing puppy will have a significantly higher requirement for protein in the diet, and their metabolic rate during growth requires significantly higher food input, compared to an adult dog of similar size.
-Some brands like Advance will have specific puppy food recipes, packed with extra goodness for growing pups.
+Some brands like Advance and Canidae will have specific puppy food recipes, packed with extra goodness for growing pups.

 I would generally recommend feeding puppies three meals a day until they are between eight and 10 weeks old, reducing feeds to twice a day until a period of rapid growth has passed (which varies from 12 months of age for small breed dogs, right through to two years old for giant breeds).